-Google has made it clear that they are rewarding sites with good user experience and content that is useful to readers.
-Google even released a list of search performance update best practices for publishers – one of which was making sure your content is helpful and user-friendly.
+Google has made it clear that they are rewarding sites with good user experience and valuable content to readers.
+Google even released a list of search performance update best practices for publishers – one of which was ensuring your content is helpful and user-friendly.

 How can you make sure your website doesn’t get penalized by Google?
 When it comes to content, creating E-A-T-friendly content is the answer.
 E-A-T stands for “expertise, authority, and trustworthiness” - the three criteria that Google uses to determine the relevancy of a website’s content.